davetgerrard/GenomicLayers/README.md

 DNAString() is a function from Biostrings, which is installed on my system, but not getting picked up by install_github()

+__Solution__ there were some lines of test code still in some function definition files.
+Commented these out and now installs.
+However, on loading, none of the bioconductor dependencies are loaded.

 __2016-12-09__